codechefmarc/content_access_simple/README.md

 To fix, check these permissions using the regular Content Access form at `/node/{nid}/access` as compared to the permissions on the content type at `/admin/structure/types/manage/{content_type}/access`

 If the config value `debug` is set in `content_access_simple.settings.yml`, output to the logs will log these complex scenarios.
 In a future update, this will be allowed to be set via the UI.

+## Custom messaging

+A custom `unpublished_message` and `help_text_view` are also available in config (to be added ot UI at a later time) to be able to customize those two messages.
+If the `view_unpublished` module is installed and the `unpublished_message` is not set, this module will list the roles who can view unpublished nodes of that specific content type.